• Skip to primary navigation

 Notes

 Olive Oil: I use a final stir-in for richness; avocado or grapeseed oil works if you want something neutral.
-You can omit the oil without a substitute if preferred, or serve with a dollop of cashew cream or vegan yogurt on top for creaminess.
+You can omit the oil without a substitute if preferred, or serve with a dollop of cashew cream or non-dairy yogurt on top for creaminess.

-Flavor-Amp up Ideas: For an extra layer of flavor, deglaze the pan with ½ cup of white wine right after the garlic and spices have cooked.
+1. For an extra layer of flavor, deglaze the pan with ½ cup of white wine right after the garlic and spices have cooked.
 Stir and scrape any brown bits on the bottom of the pan, and let it fully reduce before adding the lentils.
-For a subtle kick, add ¼-1/2 teaspoon of crushed red pepper with the other spices.

 Nutrition

-Serving: 12ounces | Calories: 324kcal | Carbohydrates: 44g | Protein: 20g | Fat: 9g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Sodium: 264mg | Fiber: 20g | Sugar: 4g
+Serving: 12ounces | Calories: 324kcal | Carbohydrates: 44g | Protein: 20g | Fat: 9g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Sodium: 289mg | Fiber: 20g | Sugar: 4g

 Tried this recipe?Follow me @veganhuggs and mention #veganhuggs!